gaultier/blog/crdb-optimization3-slow-list-messages-part3.md

 LIMIT 100;
 ```

 This is basic pagination by id.
-The query gets generated from a pagination library so it looks a bit funky and perhaps slighly suboptimal but it works correctly.
+The query gets generated from a pagination library so it looks a bit funky and perhaps slightly suboptimal but it works correctly.

 So why is it so goddamn slow?